Why Gold? The Complete Beginner's Guide to Gold Investment

 Not a Get-Rich-Quick Scheme

-Gold isn't about making quick profits—it's about preserving and steadily growing wealth.
+Gold isn't about making quick profits.
+It's about preserving and steadily growing wealth.
 Think of it as the defensive player in your investment team.

 The 5-10% Rule